 My mother would always put a dab of cherry on her tapioca and I figured out that jarred cherries taste differently now than they did way back when.

 If you use Minute Tapioca, there is a recipe on the side of most boxes called "Fluffy Tapioca" which calls for folding the stiffly beaten egg white(s)with part of the total sugar into the hot pudding immediately after removing from the heat.
 The mixture can be tested for proper temperature if salmonella is a consideration -- I usually find the heat enough to cook the beaten whites.
+The flavor of added vanilla may also be an important factor in the final taste.
+(I also make my own vanilla by soaking a cut bean in brandy and storing in a dark jar for a few weeks before using.)
+Adults who have requested the recipe say it is even better than what they remembered as a child!

 I always follow the recipe on the box but I do add 1/2 teaspoon of almond extract in addition to the vanilla extract.